stefanicjuraj/docs2llms/README.md

 #### **`--preview`**

-Preview the content in the terminal before processing.
+Preview the content in the terminal prior to processing.

 ```bash
 docs2llms --github username/repository --preview